 However, coconut cream and coconut milk are not the same due to the fat content of coconut cream.
 Because coconut cream on its own is too rich and heavy, I like to make my own condensed coconut milk using a blend of coconut cream and milk.

-options for making condensed coconut milk
+How to make condensed coconut milk

 - ½ cup canned coconut milk (for condensing) and stir in another 1 ½ cups canned coconut milk